RasDTU02/02476_FinalProject_Group20/02476_FinalProject_Group20/reports/README.md

 * [ ] Write some documentation for your application (M32)
 * [ ] Publish the documentation to GitHub Pages (M32)
 * [ ] Revisit your initial project description.
 Did the project turn out as you wanted?
-* [ ] Create an architectural diagram over your MLOps pipeline
+* [ ] Create an architectural diagram over your MLOps pipeline # RASMUS
-* [ ] Make sure all group members have an understanding about all parts of the project
+* [x] Make sure all group members have an understanding about all parts of the project
-* [ ] Uploaded all your code to GitHub
+* [x] Uploaded all your code to GitHub

 ## Group information